krok-o/krok/ideas.md

 The hooks could follow an event system of some kind.
 I'm still debating on how to handle the cron jobs.
 Run some kind of reconciliation loop?
 Some kind of timing?
 The crons could be launched via the corn plugin.
-But we should be able to stop and start them?
+We should be able to stop and start them?

 This means that on each tick it needs to check the settings.